-Education: Inclusive School in India
+Education: Inclusive School in Uttar Pradesh, India

 In September 2020 we received the license to operate an inclusion school, a special school where children with and without disabilities learn together.
 This is the first license granted to an organization in the Sonbhadra district.
 We are very proud of this.

-Education: Winter schools in Nepal
+Education: (Winter)-Schools in Upper Dolpo, Nepal

 Education: Primary/Secondary School Nigeria